csjh/mite/README.md

 -   [ ] C++ Port
 -   [ ] Heap [^1]
 -   [ ] (Graph-based?)
 IR for optimzations
+-   [ ] Strings [^2]

 [^1]: A traditional heap (with malloc and free and stuff) is kinda iffy right now, unsure of where it will land atm.
+[^2]: This might be pending for the WebAssembly story for strings to be figured out.
+Right now it seems like one of `stringref` or `JS String Builtins`.
+String builtins could be polyfilled (albeit possibly slowly), so for now they might be what I go with.